-“In Lyryma, you can.
+“You can in Lyryma.
 That is why Ellaes made this forest for us.
 During the Great War, the peoples of this world nearly destroyed us, same as they did the red dragons.
-When our killers joined together under the guise of stability, we knew things would not be better.
-So Ellaes helped us hide.”
+When our killers joined together under the guise of peace-making, we knew things would not be better.
+So our patron Guardian helped us hide.”

 “And we’ve been hiding for so long, little ones,” Mani said, voice gentle again now that Ioka was gone.
 “We’re used to confronting problems at our own pace.
 Your news came as a surprise, and we are not yet ready to discuss it.”